With so many permanent and touring exhibits in the park, one day is just not enough. Plan to return and see it all.

 At 28,000 square feet, the San Diego Model Railroad Museum is the world's largest operating model railroad museum.
 Dedicated to preserving the heritage of railroading, the unique museum has a series of miniature representations of California railroads, including four enormous scale and model layouts of Southwest railroads.
 In addition, the San Diego Model Railroad Museum features a Toy Train Gallery with an interactive Lionel layout for children and state-of-the-art theater lighting.

 Housed in the historic California Building with its iconic California Tower, the Museum of Man has been educating and entertaining visitors from around the world for more than 100 years.
-The museum offers a variety of unique, interactive exhibits that cover a vast range of human history and culture from beer to cannibalism to monsters.
-In addition, the museum now offers guided tours of the California Tower, where visitors can learn about the history of Balboa Park while taking in a 360-degree view of San Diego.
+The museum offers a variety of unique, interactive exhibits that cover a vast range of human history and culture from beer to cannibalism to monsters to secrets.
+In addition, the museum will soon be offering guided tours of the California Tower, where visitors can learn about the history of Balboa Park while taking in a 360-degree view of San Diego.

-Located in the heart of Balboa Park, the San Diego Museum of Art nationally renowned collections include Spanish and Italian old masters, South Asian paintings including the Edwin Binney 3rd Collection of Indian paintings, and 19th and 20th century American paintings and sculptures.
+Located in the heart of Balboa Park, the San Diego Museum of Art is known for its nationally renowned collections consisting of Spanish and Italian old masters, South Asian paintings including the Edwin Binney 3rd Collection of Indian paintings, and 19th and 20th century American paintings and sculptures.
 The museum regularly features major exhibitions from around the world, bringing new works of art to San Diego and is known for its commitment to using technology to enhance the user experience.
-Its award-winning San Diego Museum of Art App features beacon-enabled technology that interacts with smartphones to show location-specific content as visitors move through the galleries.
-From historical significance to entertaining factoids, the app provides insight and perspective in at the fingertips of each visitor.
-The museum also hosts an extensive year-round schedule of cultural and educational programs including Culture & Cocktails, Film in the Garden and Art After Hours.
+The museum also hosts an extensive year-round schedule of cultural and educational programs including its annual Bloom Bash, Culture & Cocktails, Film in the Garden and Art After Hours.

 Affectionately called San Diego’s jewel box of fine art, the Timken Museum of Art is home to the Putnam Foundation’s globally important collection of European old masters, 19th century American art and Russian icons.
 Artists represented include Rubens, Fragonard, Bierstadt, Pieter Bruegel the elder, John Singleton Copley and Eastman Johnson and also includes the only Rembrandt painting on public display in San Diego.
 This museum offers free admission and provides visitors with an accessible and enriching cultural experience.